Yannmm/yannmm.github.io/_posts/2024-6-15-reading-notes-secrets-of-the-javascript-ninja-2nd-edition.md

 assert(tiger instanceof Animal, "tiger instanceof Animal");
 ```

-A constructor's `prototype` is just like the `class object` in ruby.
+A constructor itself acts like the `class object` in ruby.
 The constructor constructs a new instance, who maintains a reference to the prototype.
-The prototype maintains a reference to the constructor, which is used by `instanceof` operator.
+The prototype maintains a reference to the constructor as well, which is used by `instanceof` operator.

 ```
 instance(.__proto__)